Principle of Alignment: There is more value created with overall alignment than with local excellence.

 Solution Train Roles

-- Solution Architect/Engineering collaboratively defines the technology and architecture that connects the solution across ARTs.
+- Solution Architect/Engineering collaboratively defines the technology and architecture that connects the solution across the ARTs.
 It works with the ART’s System Architect/Engineering team to help guide their portion of the solution’s design.

 Defining the Solution

-Solution behavior and decisions are managed in solution intent, the single source of truth and the container for requirements as they move from variable to fixed.
-In addition to the vision and roadmap, the development of solution intent in an adaptive manner is supported by three additional practices, as shown in Figure 3 and described below.
+Solution behavior and decisions are managed in the solution intent, the single source of truth and the container for requirements as they move from variable to fixed.
+In addition to the vision and Roadmap, the development of solution intent in an adaptive manner is supported by three additional practices, as shown in Figure 3 and described below.

-- Compliance – Describes how SAFe uses solution intent to achieve high quality and meet regulatory and industry standard requirements using scaled Lean-Agile development
+- Compliance – Describes how SAFe uses solution intent to achieve high quality and meet regulatory and industry standard requirements using Lean-Agile development

 - Model-Based Systems Engineering (MBSE) – Describes how emergent requirements and design can be developed, documented, and maintained in more flexible and accessible models